System Design Space

 A system of constraints instead of one metric

-Quality is defined by rules and metrics: factual accuracy, answer length, personalization, variety, and a ban on invented facts.
+A single metric always lies — it can be gamed.
+Quality is held by a set of rules and metrics at once: factual accuracy, answer length, personalization, variety, and a ban on invented facts.

 A repeatable learning loop

-Answers are evaluated by people and automated checks, then the generative model and reward model are updated, and the changes are measured again through real feedback.
+Answers are evaluated by people and automated checks; the results update the generative model and the reward model, and the changes are then measured again against real feedback.
+The loop is closed — otherwise improvements do not accumulate.

 Orchestrating multiple models

-Even without changing the base weights, quality grows through a pipeline of multiple models, tools, and additional compute.
+You do not have to touch the base weights: quality grows through a pipeline of multiple models, tools, and additional compute.
+That is cheaper than full retraining and pays off faster.

 Related chapter